christt105/NetworksAndOnlineGames-Subject/README.md

 ## Features

-* Replication Managers (Made by Christian and Oriol):
+* Replication Managers (Made by Christian and Oriol): 100% completed and we have not found any bugs
-* Redundant sending of input packets to improve on packet loss ratios (Made by Christian):
+* Redundant sending of input packets to improve on packet loss ratios (Made by Christian): 100% completed and we have not found any bugs
-* Delivery Manager (Made by Christian and Oriol):
+* Delivery Manager (Made by Christian and Oriol): 100% completed and we have not found any bugs
-* Music played on Clients (Made by Oriol):
+* Music played on Clients (Made by Oriol): All sounds are played on client
-* 4 powerups Effects (Made by Christian):
+* 4 powerups Effects (Made by Christian): The 4 powerups said before
-* Spawning PowerUps (Made by Oriol):
+* Spawning PowerUps (Made by Oriol): When one spaceship is destroyed, a random powerup is spawned in the spaceship position
-* Direction arrows of other players location (Made by Christian):
+* Direction arrows of other players location (Made by Christian): One arrow for every enemy spaceship pointing to its direction
-* Respawning Player On Dead (Made by Oriol):
+* Respawning Player On Dead (Made by Oriol): Once you are destroyed, you spawn 2s later losing the powerup.